ROBOTIS-GIT/emanual/docs/en/edu/engineer/kit1.md

     ![](/assets/images/edu/engineer/kit1/obj_classification_application_04.png)

-    **NOTICE** : If there is your own project, you can skip 3rd step of this instruction.
+    **NOTE** : If there is your own project, you can skip 3rd step of this instruction.
     {: .notice--info}

 4. Create a `Db` folder to store training files.